Speech processing: Artificial neural networks

 An artificial neural network (ANN) is based on a collection of connected units or nodes called artificial neurons, which loosely model the neurons in a biological brain.
 Each connection, like the synapses in a biological brain, can transmit a signal from one artificial neuron to another.
 An artificial neuron that receives a signal can process it and then signal additional artificial neurons connected to it.
 In common ANN implementations, the signal at a connection between artificial neurons is a real number, and the output of each artificial neuron is computed by some non-linear function of the sum of its inputs.

 Phase-aware processing

 Phase is often assumed to be random, but contains useful information.
 Wrapping of phase: can be introduced due to periodical jumps on $2 \pi$.
 Phase unwrapping (see, Chapter 2.3; Instantaneous phase and frequency), it can be expressed as:

 $\phi(h,l) = \phi_{lin}(h,l) + \Psi(h,l)$, where $\phi_{lin}(h,l) = \omega_0(l') {}_\Delta t$ is linear phase (${}_\Delta t$ is temporal shift at each frame of analysis), $\Psi(h,l)$ is phase contribution of the vocal tract and phase source.

 Obtained phase estimations can be used for noise reduction: temporal smoothing of instantaneous phase and its derivatives by time (instantaneous frequency) and frequency (group delay), smoothing of phase across frequency.
-Joined amplitude and phase estimators can recover speech more accurately basing on assumption of von Mises distribution of phase.
+Joined amplitude and phase estimators can recover speech more accurately based on the assumption of a von Mises distribution of phase.